 Paul Richard Edmonds (b.1968) is a British jazz trumpeter and piano player, composer and teacher.
 Described as the best jazz trumpet player of his generation by the great Canadian trumpeter, Kenny Wheeler, he was a member of the National Youth Jazz Orchestra, Mike Westbrook Orchestra and Loose Tubes and performed at Ronnie Scott’s Jazz Club both as a leader and sideman.

-Born in 1968, he grew up in the south of England.
-By the age of 16 he was playing with respected south coast groups.
-At 17 he progressed to the National Youth Jazz Orchestra and in 1986 won First Prize in the International Trumpet Guild’s Jazz Improvisation Competition held at Ronnie Scott’s Jazz Club.
-He then entered the Guildhall School of Music and graduated in 1989, making another appearance at Ronnie Scott’s the same year, this time with the Jean Toussaint Quintet.
+Born in Essex in 1968, Paul Edmonds moved to the south coast of England in 1977, at the age of 9.
+The same year he started to learn to play the trumpet and by the time he was 16 he was performing publicly with local groups.
+When he was 17 he joined the National Youth Jazz Orchestra and the following year won First Prize in the International Trumpet Guild’s Jazz Improvisation Competition, the final of which was held at Ronnie Scott’s Jazz Club in London.
+He then studied at the Guildhall School Of Music and graduated in 1989.

+Since 2003 Paul has focused on composing, recording and teaching.
 As a composer he has created a suite of albums which include many of his original compositions documenting his life experiences.
 These recordings include live performances and have been released on the Prince of Peace label.
-He continues to create his own unique sound and has recently recorded “Nature Boy”, an album featuring a mix of his own music and some of his favourite jazz standards, using his multi-instrumental skills to create the entire soundscape in his own studio.
-Some of these tracks are documented on this website with a link to Soundcloud.
+Recently he has been recording music in which he multi-tracks a range of instruments, all of which he plays himself, creating the entire soundscape in his own studio.
+The unique sound of these recordings is most well documented on his 8th album, “Nature Boy”, which features a mix of his own music and some of his favourite jazz standards.
+Some of these tracks are documented here with a link to Soundcloud.